 Will tutoring also take place on site?

-While it could eventually, I expect us to keep tutoring online only for the Fall.
+While it could eventually, tutoring will be online only for the foreseeable future.
 The focus really needs to be on keeping it simple and making sure that the return to in-person group classes is successful.
 I don’t want to overcomplicate things, especially with COVID.